Olvhammar/dicke-switched-receiver/Documentation/usrp_gnuradio.rst

 Ettus X310 and Gnuradio
 ============================
+The section explains the Ettus USRP architechture, the GNURadio toolkit and deals with topics such as sampling rates and master clock rates.
+Installation instructions for e.g GNURadio can also be found.
-Some of the following information can also be applied to other Ettus USRP devices.
+Most of the following information can be applied to other Ettus USRP devices.

 The Ettus USRP
 --------------